Published 1st of April 2015

 In his second appearance he was asked to moderate a session on the value of businesses in todays mergers and acquisitions, this again started by panellists giving a background to previous trends and mergers within the industry over the last twenty years and bringing delegates up to speed with the current trends and what prospective purchases are looking for in todays markets.

-Having returned only last week he has now been approached to attend a different conference in May to join a different panel discussion on how Shredall and SDS have become market leaders in their marketing solutions and how they have found better value for their spend on marketing whilst becoming more effective with search engine optimisation etc..
+Having returned only last week he has now been approached to attend a different conference in May to join a different panel discussion on how Shredall SDS Group has become a market leader in marketing solutions and how it found better value for its spend on marketing whilst becoming more effective with search engine optimisation etc.